How to Manage Human Resources Like the San Antonio Spurs

 Create a sense of shared purpose and interdependence.
 The Spurs constantly stress passing the ball and making plays as a team.
 They are all committed to one goal: coming together as a team and winning a championship.
 Businesses, too, need to create an overarching goal that brings employees together in a common pursuit.

 Review, restore and renew your organizational capabilities.
-At the end of last season, the Spurs recognized two major weaknesses in their capabilities: they couldn’t defend some of the better “bigs” in the league, and they had diminished three-point shooting competence.
+The Spurs recognized two major weaknesses in their capabilities: they couldn’t defend some of the better “bigs” in the league, and they had diminished three-point shooting competence.
 Some deft recruiting and trading helped them restore their strengths and shore up their weaknesses.
 Businesses need to do the same, periodically assessing their current stock of human resource and organizational capabilities.
 Nothing stays the same, so you have to constantly adjust to keep up with your competitors.

 Basketball players and employees are not like other organizational resources.
 They have feelings, emotions and sometimes they get sick or injured.
 There is always that unknown factor that cannot be planned for by coaches or managers.
 However, effective human resource management enables basketball teams and businesses to maximize their chances of winning.